openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 In this case, `cjpm` will download the latest version of the corresponding repository and save the current `commit-hash` in the `cjpm.lock` file.
 All subsequent `cjpm` calls will use the saved version until `cjpm update` is used.

-Authentication is usually required to access `git` repositories. `cjpm` does not require credentials, so existing `git` authentication support should be used.
-If the protocol for `git` is `https`, an existing git credential helper should be used.
-On `Windows`, the credential helper can be installed with `git` and is used by default.
-On `Linux/macOS`, refer to the `git-config` configuration instructions in the official `git` documentation for details on setting up credential helpers.
+Authentication is usually required to access `git` repositories. `cjpm` does not require providing credentials, so existing `git` authentication support should be used.
+If the protocol used for `git` is `https`, some existing git credential helpers must be used.
+On `Windows`, credential helpers can be installed together with `git` and are used by default.
+On `Linux/macOS`, refer to the configuration instructions for `git-config` in the official `git` documentation for details on setting up credential helpers.
 If the protocol is `ssh` or `git`, key-based authentication should be used.
-If the key is protected by a passphrase, ensure that `ssh-agent` is running and the key is added via `ssh-add` before using `cjpm`.
+If the key is protected by a passphrase, developers must ensure that `ssh-agent` is running and the key is added via `ssh-add` before using `cjpm`.

-The `dependencies` field can specify the compilation output type via the `output-type` attribute.
-The specified type can differ from the compilation output type of the source code dependency itself and can only be `static` or `dynamic`, as shown below:
+The `dependencies` field can specify the compilation product type via the `output-type` attribute.
+The specified type can differ from the compilation product type of the source code dependency itself and can only be `static` or `dynamic`, as shown below:

 ```text
 [dependencies]